toeverything/AFFiNE/docs/jobs/affine.pro.md

 ## Fullstack Engineer

-The **AFFiNE** platform empowers 100000+ organizations to help teams and business scale faster and more efficiently.
+The **AFFiNE** 's vision is to scale 100000+ organizations' teams and businesses faster and more efficiently.
 We're hiring for multiple Fullstack Engineer positions across the building-blocks sub-team.
 The **building-blocks** team works to create the best **block-editor** and **open-block** protocol for AFFiNE Customers.
 This means people can manage their businesses and teams by AFFiNE.

 ## The work